kenthejr/scripture-source/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.

 ## Project Overview